harshaak2/BizMaven/README.md

-You must g=have node installed before running the project.
+You must have node installed before running the project.
 Make sure by running npm --version

 To run the project open terminal in the project folder and run: